fif3x/fif3x/README.md

 # Dream University

-My dream university is MIT (Massachusets Institute of Technology), and im trying to make my portfolio as good as possible so i can get accepted.
+My dream university is MIT (Massachusets Institute of Technology) or AUT (ΑΠΘ) (Aristotle University of Thessaloniki) and im trying to make my portfolio as good as possible so i can get accepted.

 # Projects